Feldman Family Medical & Health Professions Student Scholarship

 Scholarship applicants must meet the following criteria:

-• Must be Jewish and a current resident of Virginia.
-Priority is given to applicants from Hampton Roads (Chesapeake, Norfolk, Portsmouth, Virginia Beach, Suffolk, Isle of Wight County, Hampton, Newport News, and the Peninsula).
+• Must be Jewish, or identify as Jewish, and be a current resident of the Southeastern United States, with preference for residents of Hampton Roads (Chesapeake, Norfolk, Portsmouth, Virginia Beach, Suffolk, Isle of Wight County, Hampton, Newport News, and the Peninsula).

-• Must be accepted into an Appropriate Health Care Degree Program or be a college graduate entering a post-graduate degree-granting institution within the United States as a full-time, degree-seeking student.
+• Must be accepted into an Appropriate Healthcare Degree Program or be a college graduate entering or already enrolled in a post-graduate degree-granting institution within the United States as a full-time, degree-seeking student.
 The institution must participate in the Federal Student Aid Program (Title IV).
-Preference will be given to Virginia institution enrollees.
+Preference will be given to enrollees at Virginia institutions.

 • Applicant must demonstrate academic ability, concern for school and community through extracurricular activities and volunteer service, and note any unusual circumstances that make the applicant more worthy of consideration.